-The Commission on Independent Schools is made up of school heads, senior administrators and public members.
-Members are elected for three-year terms (renewable once) at the December annual meeting of delegates.
+The NEASC Commission on Independent Schools (NEASC-CIS) is made up of school heads, senior administrators and public members.
+Members are selected for three-year terms (renewable once) at the December annual meeting of delegates.
 In drawing up a slate, the Commission reviews nominations submitted by heads of school, and takes into consideration such factors as the balance between elementary and secondary schools, representation of all six states, and a mix of types of school – single sex and coed, boarding and day, religious and secular, large and small, etc. – that reflects the membership.

 - Oversee the accreditation process, policies and procedures.